repowise vs DeepWiki: Self-Hosted Codebase Docs That Stay Fresh

 How repowise Fills the Gaps

-Repowise was built on the philosophy that codebase intelligence should be open, private, and agent-compatible.
-It doesn't just generate a wiki; it builds a multi-dimensional model of your software.
+Repowise was built on the premise that codebase intelligence should be open, private, and agent-compatible.
+Beyond the wiki, it builds a multi-dimensional model of your software.

 Self-Hostable Open Source (AGPL-3.0)